smittytone/HT16K33-Python/README.md

 ### 4.2.0 ###

 A new component has been added: `ht16k33matrixmulti.py`.
-This provides multi-matrix message horizontal scrolling.
-The message can be a text string or a byte array containing an 'image' comprising column-by-column bit data of the kind you might present on a single matrix LED.
+This provides horizontal message scrolling across two or more matrix LEDs.
+Up to eight matrix LEDs can be connected, based on the range of unique I&sup2;C addresses that the HT16K33 provides.
+The message can be a text string or a byte array containing an 'image' comprising column-by-column bit data of the kind you might present on a single matrix LED using the `HT16K33Matrix.set_icon()` function.

+For example, with MicroPython:

 ```python
 from machine import I2C, Pin, RTC